Skills

 Shell Wrappers

-akm setup wires akm-init.sh into your .bashrc, providing wrapper functions for claude, copilot, and opencode.
+akm setup wires akm-init.sh into your .bashrc, providing wrapper functions for claude, copilot, vibe, and opencode.
 These wrappers handle the full lifecycle:

 - Pull latest artifacts (if enabled)